Tone woods for electric guitars

 Diospyros crassiflora is the main African species and commonly called African Ebony.
 It is found in Cameroon, Central African Republic, Democratic Republic of Congo, Republic of Congo, Gabon and Nigeria.
 Ebony of this species used to be a major export timber from Africa however there are restrictions in place now and the species is listed as “endangered” on the IUCN Red List.
 It is noted for being the blackest of all ebony species.
 It is the most used species for electric guitars.

-Paul Ferro
+Pau Ferro

 Botanical name: Caesalpinia ferrea is a tree found in Brazil and Bolivia.
 Also called Santos Rosewood, it is a popular rosewood replacement and is usually used for the fingerboards of electric guitars.
 It is physically harder than rosewood.
 Although it is a completely different genus to genuine rosewood it is the most closely related species.
+Another south american genus Machaerium, (primarily M. scleroxylon) is also called "Pau Ferro."
+This second genus is sometimes also called Bolivian Rosewood.

 Tonal properties: Said to be a cross between ebony and rosewood